landgren/BuildingBits/README.md

 1. Brackets and Nuts: These parts are 3D printed, and form the connective joints between Plates.
 All connections use 1/4-20 bolts.
 2. Plates: Plates are laser cut from 1/4 inch think acyrlic sheets, and are used to create floors, walls, and beams in your projects.

-This reposity contains the source files for the Building Bits construction system.
+This repository contains the source files for the Building Bits construction system.
 The files for all 3D printed parts are given in Inventor part format (.ipt) as well as .stl.
-The laser cut plates are given in .svg.
+The laser cut plates are given in .dwg.

 ## Parts List
 - 3D printer
 - Laser cutter
 - 1/4 inch thick acyrlic sheet
-- 1/4-20 nuts
+- 1/4-20 nuts (7/16 inch edge-to-edge width recommended)
 - 1/4-20 bolts (5/8 inch length recommended)
 - Imagination